drhelius/Gearboy/README.md

 - Accurate instruction timing, passes instr_timing.gb from blargg's tests.
 - Full support for most common Memory Bank Controllers (MBC1, MBC2, MBC3 with RTC, MBC5) and ROM + RAM cartridges.
 - Accurate emulation of LCD controller.
 Full support for background, window and sprites, with correct timings and priorities.
+- Mix frames: Mimics the LCD ghosting effect seen in the original Game Boy.
 - Sound emulation using SDL Audio and [Gb_Snd_Emu library](http://www.slack.net/~ant/libs/audio.html#Gb_Snd_Emu).
 - Basic Game Boy Color support.
 - Integrated disassembler.
 It can dump the full disassembled memory to a text file or access it in real time.
 - Compressed rom support (ZIP deflate).
-- Uses Qt framework for GUI and OpenGL for rendering.
 - Multi platform.
-Compiles and runs on Windows, Linux, Mac OS X and iOS.
+Compiles and runs on recent versions of Windows, Linux, Mac OS X and iOS.
+- Uses OpenGL for rendering on all platforms.
+- Uses Qt framework for Mac, Windows and Linux GUI.
+Uses iOS for iPhone and iPad GUI.
 - Visual Studio 2010 project provided for Windows.
 Netbeans 7.2 project provided for Linux and Mac OS X. Xcode project for iOS.

 Todo List